 Wondering Where to Buy Peppermint Oil?

 You can buy peppermint oil at your local grocery or health food store.
 There are also many online stores that will ship it to you.
 The important thing to remember is to make sure you buy 100% pure peppermint oil.
 Don’t buy a blend unless it is specifically created to be used as a mouse repellent.

 There are several reliable brands available online.
-NOW Foods is a well-known company in the essential oils market which has been on the market for a long time.
+NOW Foods is a well-known company in the essential oils market that has been on the market for a long time.

 - NOW Foods Peppermint Oil